Glossary of Myeloma Terms and Definitions

 Cytokine: Cytokines are proteins secreted by cells which can stimulate or inhibit growth/activity in other cells.
 Cytokines are produced locally (for myeloma, in the bone marrow) and circulate in the bloodstream.
 Cytokines are normally released in response to infection.

-Cytokine storm: A potentially fatal, uncontrolled immune reaction in which chemical messengers called cytokines become highly elevated and trigger an overwhelming immune system response.
+Cytokine release syndrome (CRS): A potentially fatal, uncontrolled immune reaction in which chemical messengers called cytokines become highly elevated and trigger an overwhelming immune system response.
 A cytokine storm can seriously damage body tissues and organs.
 See “Cytokine.”

 Cytoplasm: The jellylike material inside the membrane of a human cell, excluding the cell’s nucleus.